 The Institute presents The Washington Compact on Norms of Behavior for Commercial Space Operations (The Washington Compact).
+The list of its list of signatories can be found at www.thehagueinstituteforglobaljustice.org/the-washington-compact/.

 The Compact is an unprecedented document generated by civil society to guide its presence in space.
 Non-governmental entities and leading personalities in the space arena formed this compact as a means toward the orderly and transparent use of space for the benefit of the global community.

-The Compact is universal with signatories from the regions of Africa, Asia-Pacific, Eastern Europe, Latin America, and Western Europe.
+The Compact is universal with signatories from the regions of Africa, Asia-Pacific, Eastern Europe, Latin America, North America and Western Europe.